-- Do you agree that this type of rate regulation does not create a significantly different (a) economic environment and, therefore, does not require any specific accounting requirements to be developed?
+- (a) Do you agree that this type of rate regulation does not create a significantly different economic environment and, therefore, does not require any specific accounting requirements to be developed?
 If not, why not? - If you agree that this type of rate regulation does not require any specific accounting (b) requirements, do you think that the IASB should, alternatively, consider developing specific disclosure requirements?
 If so, what would you propose and why?

-The ASCG has not received requests for developing specific accounting requirements for pure incentive-based schemes, such as market regulation.
+The ASCG has not received requests to develop specific accounting requirements for pure incentive-based types of schemes, such as market regulation.
 We share the IASB's view that this type of rate regulation does not create a significantly different economic environment and, therefore, does not require any specific accounting requirements to be developed.

-For the same reasons, we do not support specific disclosure requirements for market regulation.
-However, a disclosure might provide useful information in the case where RRA transactions are made on terms not equivalent to those that prevail in arm's length transactions (if such terms can be substantiated) or that are not equivalent to those of other regulated entities in the same regulatory framework.
+Generally speaking, we do not support specific disclosure requirements for market regulation for the same reasons.
+However, a disclosure might provide useful information in the case where RRA transactions were made on terms not equivalent to those that prevail in arm's length transactions (if such terms can be substantiated) or that are not equivalent to those of other regulated entities in the same regulatory framework.